criteo/lolhttp/README.md

 # lolhttp

-A scala HTTP & HTTP/2 server and client library.
+An HTTP & HTTP/2 server and client library for Scala.

 ## About the library